thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-1.rst

 This implies the loop space satisfies ``isSet``, and truncating does nothing.

 From now on we set our goal as showing that the loop space is ``ℤ``.
-Apart from some exercises here and in side quests, we will not revisit the ideas of h-triviality or truncation.
+Apart from some exercises here and in :ref:`quest-1-side`, we will not revisit the ideas of h-triviality or truncation.

 .. _part-2: